Inspections, Audits, Observations, and Corrective Action Tracking

 Using Findings

 Repeated findings are program data.
-If inspections repeatedly find blocked exits, missing eye protection, poor housekeeping, or undocumented equipment checks, the problem may involve supervision, planning, procurement, orientation, layout, or contractor coordination.
-The program should change the conditions that make recurrence likely.
+If inspections repeatedly find blocked exits, missing eye protection, or undocumented equipment checks, the cause may lie in supervision, planning, procurement, orientation, layout, or contractor coordination.
+The program must change the conditions that make recurrence likely.

 Test Your Knowledge

-During an inspection, the CHST finds workers entering a five-foot trench with no protective system and no competent person inspection.
+During an inspection the CHST finds workers entering a 6-ft trench with no protective system and no competent-person inspection.
 What is the best immediate action?

 A